JohnAlbin/zen-style-guide/README.txt

       npm install -g gulp-cli

  5. Set the URL used to access the Drupal website under development.
-Edit your gulpfile.js file and change the following line:
+Edit your gulpfile.js file and change the options.drupalURL setting:

       options.drupalURL = 'http://localhost';